DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

-( Latest ) 1.1.0!
+( Latest ) 1.1.1 includes a minor addition and an update to the nltk parser.

+- __version__ variable added to the regex4dummies class, which allows you to see what version of regex4dummies you are using.
+- Compound verbs can now be used in sentences being parsed by the nltk parser

+1.1.0!
 The first MAJOR update to regex4dummies has been released!
 A number of things have been updated in this release, including:

 - A BRAND-NEW parser!
 You can now use an implementation of nltk ( which works in conjunction with a custom-made recursive parser )
 - MAJOR code refactoring.
 Even though end-users will not see this update, it is an important and much-needed cleanup of code